23 Of The Best Relationship Goals To Nurture Intimacy

 Another way to learn about your love languages is by taking love languages quiz and sharing the results with each other.

-Once you and your partner are aware of each other's love language, your goal is to offer your partner more of what he or she needs in the relationship.
+Once you are both aware of each other's love language, your goal is to offer your partner more of what he or she needs in the relationship.

 Relationship goal #8- Maintain a satisfying sex life.